Syntea/xdef/README.md

 X-definition is registered technology of the Syntea software group a.s., for processing of the XML documents or JSON data.

-For the purpose of describing the structure of XML documents or JSON data, their validation, processing and creation, this tool was developed by Syntea Software Group Inc. It allows the user to not only define the structure of XML documents or JSON data, but also to describe specifically their processing and construction.
+For the purpose of
+**describing the structure of XML documents or JSON data, their validation, processing and creation**, this tool was developed by Syntea Software Group Inc. It allows the user to not only define the structure of XML documents or JSON data, but also to describe specifically their processing and construction.